runnndmc/still-positive/README.md

  **Still Positive** is a pet project that is coming to life before - our - EYES.
 Still Positive as a whole will aim to create connection, conversation and comedy around those with and without chonic illness.

  To create connection, I will be hosting a weekly podcast entitled Still Positive that will have guests on the show that are or living around people with chrnoic illness.
 This is a weekly podcast that will be a video and audio recording lasting anywhere from 45 min to 1 hour and will be housed on this Still Positive site.
 In order to increase connection I will also aim to have a public forum where people can discuss topics, ask questions, and connect with others.

+ As a user, I want to be able to be able to add new video and audio episodes for my audience to listen or view.
+ As a user, I want to be able to edit and delete my podcast episodes.
+ As a user, I want to be able to upload mp3's
+ As a user, I want to be able to listen to my podcast As a user, I want to be able to view my podcast

+ Features :
+ - store assets on Amazon S3

 ## MVP Goals